HL7/cql-ig/input/pages/patterns.md

 > NOTE: Profile-informed authoring exposes elements that have a `codeOptions` extension using a Choice of `CodeableConcept` and `ValueSet`, which is then translated as a union, accounting for both cases as part of profile-informed authoring.

+#### Structural Options

+The other three approaches make use of structures such as PlanDefinition, RequestOrchestration, and the relationships between events and requests to establish the extent of an activity.
+See the [Clinical Guidelines](http://hl7.org/fhir/uv/cpg) implementation guide for more information on using these approaches to characterize and manage the extent of activities.

 </div>

 ### Negation in FHIR